XOP/news-scraper/README.md

 ```

 _Note_: Mind the `postinstall` process!
-It will install [Selenium standalone server](https://www.npmjs.com/package/selenium-standalone).
+It will automatically install [Selenium standalone server](https://www.npmjs.com/package/selenium-standalone).
 The one is used here for web scraping.